A View to a Kill (song): Music video

 The song's music video was filmed in the Eiffel Tower and was directed by the duo of Godley & Creme.
-The video opens with the iconic gun barrel sequence and is centered around the scene from the film where Max Zorin's henchwoman May Day kills private detective Achille Aubergine in front of James Bond at the Tower.
-It then cuts to the band walking by the Tower on a secret mission: Simon Le Bon, disguised as a tourist, wearing a gray trenchcoat and carrying a Walkman; John Taylor, a long-haired tourist dressed in black; Nick Rhodes, a photographer working with a top model; Andy Taylor, a blind accordionist who plays the Bond theme on the accordion; and Roger Taylor, a supervisor inside a van.
+The video opens with the iconic gun barrel sequence and is centered around the scene from the film where Max Zorin (Christopher Walken)'s henchwoman May Day (Grace Jones) kills private detective Achille Aubergine (Jean Rougerie) in front of James Bond (Roger Moore) at the Tower.
+It then cuts to the band walking by the Tower on a secret mission: Simon Le Bon, disguised as a tourist, wearing a gray trench coat and carrying a Walkman; John Taylor, a long-haired tourist dressed in black; Nick Rhodes, a photographer working with a top model (Gail Elliott); Andy Taylor, a blind accordionist who plays the Bond theme on the accordion; and Roger Taylor, a supervisor inside a van.
 The band's actions coincide with events shown from the movie, while Bond pursues May Day through the Tower, culminating in her escape via parachute.
 The video ends with a beautiful young girl approaching Le Bon to question him, "Excuse me... aren't you?", where he breaks the fourth wall to say, "Bon.
-Simon Le Bon".
-However, her moving Le Bon's arm to talk to him causes him to accidentally activate a detonator concealed inside his Walkman, blowing up the Eiffel Tower.
+Simon Le Bon."
+However, her moving Le Bon's arm to talk to him causes him to accidentally activate a detonator concealed inside his Walkman, blowing up a postcard of the Eiffel Tower on a stand in front of the actual Tower.